 LSS is defined as a spinal canal narrowing by bone and soft tissues.
-This pathology is highly related to aging and with degenerative changes in
+This pathology is highly related to aging and with degenerative changes in facet joints, ligamentum flavum, posterior longitu-

 Figure 7.
 Representative intraoperative posteroanterior and lateral projections are shown routinely used to verify the final IPS position.
 In this case, a 62-yearold patient suffering from sciatica-type back and leg claudication symptoms due to spondylolisthesis with associated foraminal stenosis underwent percutaneous endoscopic transforaminal foraminotomy and discectomy and stabilization by mini-open placement of a modular IPS placed between the spinous processes of the symptomatic L5-S1 level.
 IPS, interspinous process distraction system.